Gangota

 In the late 19th century, the Gangotas had two sub-castes: Gangaji and Jahnavi.
 A man could not marry a woman of the same section or with descent from that section up to four generations back.
 Widowers can marry their late wife's younger sisters.
 Although in the late 19th century most claimed to practice infant marriage, adult marriage was similarly common.
 Sindoordan, or the giving of sindoor, was the binding portion of the marriage ceremony.
 Widows could remarry but were expected to marry their late husband's younger brother.
 There was no recognized divorce.

 They worship Jagdamba with husked rice and incense once or twice a month.
 On weddings, sickness or other significant occasions, Bhagwati is propitiated with goats, rice, ghee, tulsi leaves and sindoor.

-Their social status was similar to those of similar communities like the Koeri and Kurmi.
+In 2022 Bihar caste-based survey, population of Gangota caste in Bihar was recorded to be 6,48,493 which was estimated to be 0.4961 percent of Bihar's population.